 Enkaji8.png

-HOW THE SYSTEM WORKS:
+HOW THE SYSTEM WORKS

 THE APP

-To close the technological gap between the Western world and Longido, an app was made for the Maasai women to upload their jewellery online.
+An app was made for the Maasai women to upload their jewellery online.

 PROCESS